(Professor Emeritus, University of Sussex, England)

 "A man's right to work as he will, to spend what he earns, to own property, to have the state as servant, not as master - these are the British inheritance.
 They are the essence of a free country and on that freedom all our other freedoms depend" (Margaret Thatcher, 1975)

-My new report for Civitas argues that the contributory principle at the heart of Beveridge's National Insurance system has corroded.
-It would be better to scrap NI and move to a system of personal welfare accounts (25 November)
+My latest report for Civitas argues that the contributory principle at the heart of Beveridge's National Insurance system has corroded.
+It would be better to scrap NI and move to a system of personal welfare accounts (published 25 November)

 - read the report